jdpartin/ApplyAI/README.md

----

-# **ResuSpark: Your AI-Powered Job Application Assistant** 🚀
+# ResuSpark: Your AI-Powered Job Application Assistant 🚀

-**ResuSpark** is a cutting-edge web application designed to streamline the job application process using the power of **AI**.
+ResuSpark is a cutting-edge web application designed to streamline the job application process using the power of AI.
 With ResuSpark, job seekers can effortlessly manage their resume information, generate tailored cover letters and resumes on demand, and explore features designed to enhance their career growth.

 ---

-## **Key Features**
+## Key Features

 - **Resume Management**: Easily enter and manage your resume information within the platform.
 - **Tailored Applications**: Automatically generate personalized cover letters and resumes on demand using AI.

 ---

-## **Planned Features**
+## Planned Features

 - **Portfolio Hosting**: Allow users to host their portfolio files on our website and share a link with employers.
 - **AI Job Matching**: Use AI to match users with job opportunities based on their resume information.